USNavalResearchLaboratory/nrlsmf/README.md

 For Win32 platforms, a distribution of "winpcap" is required to build the nrlsmf.exe executable.
-A Visual C++ workspace (nrlsmf.dsw) and project files are provided in the "smf/win32" directory for building nrlsmf.exe.
+A Visual C++ solution (nrlsmf.sln) and project files are provided in the "makefiles/win32" directory for building nrlsmf.exe.

 For WinCE (a.k.a.
 PocketPC) platforms, the "RawEther" library is required.
 The Rawether development kit is a